Register

 When To Use This:

-• When optioning a screenplay, book, article, podcast, or original story for film or television
+• You are optioning a screenplay, novel, short story, article, podcast, or original story for film or television

-• Before pitching to financiers, sales agents, studios, or streamers who require clean chain of title
+• You need to show financiers, sales agents, studios, or streamers clean chain of title before they’ll engage

-• When attaching talent, directors, or producers during development
+• You are attaching talent, directors, or producers during development and need documented development rights

-• When you need flexibility around option fees, extensions, or backend participation
+• You need flexibility around option fees, extension periods, or backend participation structures

 About

-This Indie Standard version mirrors the structure used in professional studio deals — but is intentionally calibrated for independent projects that are still building momentum.
+This Indie Standard version mirrors the structure used in professional development deals, but is built for independent projects that are still building momentum.
+It is comprehensive enough to satisfy a distributor’s legal team and flexible enough to reflect the realities of indie financing timelines.

-Whether you’re optioning a script from a first-time writer or adapting an article or book, this agreement gives your project the credibility and legal clarity buyers expect.
+Whether you are optioning a script from a first-time writer or adapting a published book, this agreement gives your project the credibility and legal clarity buyers expect.

 What Filmmakers Get Wrong About Option Agreements